crozone/SpectrePoC/README.md

 The output binary is `./spectre.out`.

+If the target CPU doesn't support the "rdtscp" instruction then the macro "NORDTSCP" must be defined.

+`CFLAGS=-DNORDTSCP make`

 If you want to build it manually, make sure to disable all optimisations (aka, don't use -O2), as it will break the program.

 ## Executing